graalvm/workshops/vscode-tools-for-micronaut/README.md

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```
-# This is where you will need to do update a file, o run a shell command.
+# This is where you will need to do update a file, or run a shell command.
 ```

 >Note: If you see the keyboard icon, ![keyboard](./images/keyboard.jpg), in the lab, this means you are being given some tasks to try.
 Keep an eye out for it.

 >Note: Please do keep a note of any suggestions for improvements, bugs, or for features that you think are missing.
-We will basking you along the way to make a note of these.
+We will be asking you along the way to make a note of these.

 ## Lab Prerequisites